 Students applying for certification after Feb.
 2004 must have a cumulative college grade point average of at least 2.5.
-(Note that Geneseo requires a GPA of at least 2.75 to be eligible for student teaching).
-Some school districts require a 3.00 GPA for student teaching placement.
+(Note that Geneseo requires a GPA of at least 2.75 to be eligible for block progression and student teaching).
+Some school districts require a 3.00 GPA for student teaching placement and most masters programs in NY have this as an admission requirment.